 Always consider your dining room theme, whether it be modern, industrial, coastal or Hamptons, just to name a few.
 Choosing your dining room light to match this look will ensure flow and structure in a space.
 Using both pendant lights and wall lights together in a room can add extra style.
 Choosing from a from a lighting design range, like the Warehouse or the Schoolhouse range, will maintain continuity throughout not only your dining room, but your entire home.

 Consider the size of your dining room.
 Is it a grand, high ceilinged space or a small and cosy room?
 Whatever it may be, size proportion always matters.
 Large tables need sizeable pendants.
 These can be almost chandelier like.
-The immense size of the Terminal Pendant or the Gatsby Glass Light make them ideal for large, grand dining room tables.
+The Gatsby Glass Light is ideal for large, grand dining room tables.
 Whereas smaller pendant lights, like the Bamboo Dome Pendant or the classic Cone Pendant Light would singularly suit smaller spaces.

 Hanging height also plays a part in this.
 A general rule of thumb is that the bottom of your light should be almost one metre from the top of your table.
 This ensures enough space, and illumination.
 Test out the perfect height for your table and lighting choices by sitting around the table.